 The inspiration and vision of this project came through Linda Shannon, an experienced homeopath in UK.
-She had the intuition to go to Ghana to benefit the local community but initially no contacts to go forward with.
+She had the intuition to go to Ghana to benefit the local community but initially no contacts with which to take it forward.
 She waited.

-After a while, in the way things sometimes work, a friend and experienced midwife, who knew of Linda’s vision was going to teach midwives in Ghana and suggested Linda go with her to offer some homeopathic training alongside midwifery and to see if local people were interested in further training and clinics.
+After a while, as the the way things sometimes work, a friend and experienced midwife, who knew of Linda’s vision, was going to teach midwives in Ghana and suggested Linda go with her to offer some homeopathic training alongside midwifery and to see if local people were interested in further training and clinics.

-Initially there is a lot of adjusting to do in a new country and culture, both personally and to the illnesses seen.
-Much to Linda’s surprise there were good results from simple first aid remedies that were available and taught to Emperor in the first instance.
-From the homeopathy point of view the natural vitality of the people was such that they responded easily to the remedies given.
+Initially, there is a lot of adjusting to do in a new country and culture, both personally and to the illnesses seen.
+Much to Linda’s surprise there were good results from the simple first aid remedies that were available and taught to Emperor in the first instance.
+From the homeopathy point of view the natural vitality of the people was such that they responded positively to the remedies given.

-Over the years since then there have been many developments and occasional set backs as one might expect but the project is thriving, shaped by the interest and enthusiasm of the people involved in Ghana, in UK and internationally.
+Over the years since then, there have been many developments and occasional set backs as one might expect but the project is thriving, shaped by the interest and enthusiasm of the people involved in Ghana, in UK and internationally.
 It has been exciting to watch the project gradually emerge over the years to form our present structure.
-Year by year this is documented in the Newsletter .
+Year by year this has been documented in the Newsletter .

 In 2008-9 there was good contact made with the Traditional and Alternative Medicine Directorate of Ghana who have been supportive of the work done by GHP.

 Many other homeopaths from UK, USA and Europe have volunteered, taught and treated patients in the different clinics.
 Courses have developed, certificates awarded, visits to India for experience arranged and funded with return trips from experienced Indian homeopaths to teach and treat in Ghana.
-Some volunteers were able to give specialized teaching in there own area of expertise such as midwifery, wound treatment and diabetes.
+Some volunteers were able to give specialised teaching in their own area of expertise such as: midwifery, wound treatment and diabetes.

-The Mafi sevi clinic is now in Mafi Kumase, a few miles away, in a purpose built clinic envisioned, set up and run by Emperor Tsamenyi.
+The Mafi Seva clinic is now in Mafi Kumase, a few miles away, in a purpose built clinic envisioned, set up and run by Emperor Tsamenyi.
 Here students have regular clinic experience.

-There are students in Kumasi (7 hours drive north from Accra), in Ashanti region and overseen by Bonsu Boaten and taught Lyn Clarke from UK and other visiting lecturers
+There are students in Kumasi (7 hours drive north from Accra), in the Ashanti region and overseen by Bonsu Boaten and the GHP Coordinator from UK and other visiting lecturers

 Volunteers to teach and treat are always welcome!